mowat27/polyglot/Readme.md

 poly help
 ```

+### Environment Setup

-To create a new polyglot environment, simply create a script in your .poly directory named <env>.sh and it should be picked up automatically.
+To create a new environment setup file, simply create a script in your .poly/recipes directory named <env>.sh and it should be picked up automatically.

-For example, I create ~/.poly/ioke.sh I can load Ioke by running
+For example, I create ~/.poly/recipes/ioke.sh I can load Ioke by running

 ```
 poly load ioke